stan-dev/stancon_talks/README.md

 ## StanCon 2018 | January 10-12, Asilomar, California

+StanCon’s version of conference proceedings is a collection of contributed talks based on interactive notebooks.
+Every submission is peer reviewed by at least two reviewers.
+The reviewers are members of the Stan Conference Organizing Committee and the [Stan Developmemt Team](https://mc-stan.org/about/team/).
+This repository contains all of the accepted notebooks as well as any supplementary materials required for building the notebooks.
+The slides presented at the conference are also included.

 ### 2018 Peer reviewed contributed talks

 **_Does the New York City Police Department rely on quotas?_**